Assistant Football Coach | Defensive Coordinator

 A 2004 graduate of Washington & Jefferson College, Jazwinski earned First-team All-Presidents Athletic Conference honors, All-South Region and All-ECAC honors in 2002 and 2003.
 He was also named the W&J Offensive Lineman of the Year in 2002 and 2003, and selected to play in the Aztec Bowl.
 In addtion, he was honored as an SID All-American in 2003 and the W&J Senior Athlete of the Year.

 He assists with recruiting and working with the offensive line as well as coordinating the Special Teams.
 Jazwinski is also the Strength & Conditioning Coordinator for all Varsity Teams at Dickinson College.

-Coach Russick returns ro the Red Devil sidelines this fall and will work primarily with the running backs.
+Coach Russick (Susquehanna '11) returned ro the Red Devil sidelines last fall and will work primarily with the running backs.
 He was on the staff in 2014 and returns after a one year hiatus.
 Russick spent three years with his alma mater, Susquehanna University before coming to Dickinson in 2014.
 Russick was a three-year letter-winner for the Crusaders, earning 31 consecutive starts on the offensive line.